cran/lcsm/README.md

     dx5 ~ phi_x * dx4

 </p>
 </details>

-The function `fit_uni_lcsm()` can be used to fit a univariate LCS model using the sample data set `data_uni_lcsm`.
+The function `fit_uni_lcsm()` can be used to fit a univariate LCSM using the sample data set `data_uni_lcsm`.
 This functions first writes the lavaan syntax specified in the `model` argument and passes it on to `lavaaan::lavaan()`.

 ``` r